 The City of Coral Gables is long known for its beautiful Mediterranean inspired architecture, historic landmarks and superior municipal services, including an accredited fire and police department.
 Also, 175 multinational corporations have positioned this area as their Latin American Headquarters.
 It is located four miles from Miami International Airport and six miles from the Port of Miami, “the cruise capital of the world”.

-Of the 51,000 Gables residents, 64% have college degrees.
 The University of Miami , one of the largest private research universities in the southeast, has its 260-acre main campus located here along with Gulliver Preparatory School and an International Baccalaureate program at Coral Gables Senior High.